Operation Aerial: Analysis

-In 1953, Lionel Ellis, the British official historian, wrote that by the end of the informal evacuations on 14 August, another 191,870 people had been evacuated after the rescue of 366,162 men in Operation Dynamo, a total of 558,032 evacuees, of whom 368,491 were British troops.
-In 2001, Brodhurst wrote that many civilians escaped from French Atlantic and Mediterranean ports to England via Gibraltar and that 22,656 more civilians left the Channel Islands from 19–23 June.
+In 1953, Lionel Ellis, the British official historian, wrote that by the end of the informal evacuations on 14 August, another 191,870 people had been evacuated, after the rescue of 366,162 men in Operation Dynamo, a total of 558,032 evacuees, of whom 368,491 were British troops.
+In 2001, Brodhurst wrote that many civilians escaped from French Atlantic and Mediterranean ports to England via Gibraltar and that 22,656 more civilians left the Channel Islands from 19 to 23 June.
 Brodhurst gave figures of 368,491 British, 189,541 Allied troops and 30,000–40,000 civilians evacuated.
 (Note: Brodhurst did not write that this was for Aerial or for all evacuations from France but the number is the same as that given by the official historian for the total of British troops evacuated from France.)
-Although much equipment was lost, 322 guns, 4,739 vehicles, 533 motorcycles, 32303 LT of ammunition, 33060 LT of stores, 1071 LT of petrol, 13 light tanks and 9 cruiser tanks were recovered during Operation Aerial and the earlier evacuations.
+Although much equipment was lost, equipment recovered included 322 guns, 4,739 vehicles, 533 motorcycles, 32303 LT of ammunition, 33060 LT of stores, 1071 LT of petrol, 13 light tanks and 9 cruiser tanks during Operation Aerial and the earlier evacuations.
 (Note: The material cost of the campaign was 2,472 guns destroyed or left behind, 63,879 vehicles, 20,548 motor cycles, 76697 LT of ammunition, 415940 LT of supplies and equipment and 164929 LT of petrol were also destroyed or left behind.)

-German submarines could have sunk British ships in the Bay of Biscay, many of the troopships being unescorted and out of range of England-based fighters but the seven in the area did not intervene.
+German submarines could have sunk British ships in the Bay of Biscay, many of the troopships were not escorted and out of range of England-based fighters but the seven U-boats in the area did not intervene.
 The Luftwaffe managed to sink Lancastria but German operations against Aerial showed a lack of co-ordination between the Luftwaffe and Kriegsmarine.
-Brodhurst wrote that the success of the operation was due to the professionalism of the Royal Navy, the decisions of middle-ranking officers like Ramsay and the conduct of the navy and civilian crews, who took grave risks to rescue the army.
+Brodhurst wrote that the success of the operation was due to the professionalism of the Royal Navy, the decisions of middle-ranking officers like Bertram Ramsay and the conduct of the navy and civilian crews, who took grave risks to rescue the army.